Hope Cove Lifeboat Station: History

 The station building still stands, and is believed to be recently sold for re-purposing.
 The lifeboat on station at the time of closure, Alexandra (ON 514), was transferred to Cromer No.2 station.
 The boat still exists, last reported as a holiday home at the Isle of Seil in 2023.

-In 1992, an lifeboat service was re-established at Hope Cove.
+In 1992, a lifeboat service was re-established at Hope Cove.
 A 6.5 m RIB named Alexandra has been in service since 2013.